JackChiu-tszkit/Gems-Agent-Chatbot/README.md

 # GEMS Agent Chat UI

-Frontend-klient for å snakke med GEMS Agent (Vertex AI + RAG) via Cloud Run API.
-Applikasjonen er bygget i React + TypeScript + Vite og støtter Google Workspace-pålogging for å begrense bruken til `@randstad.no`.
+Frontend client for chatting with GEMS Agent (Vertex AI + RAG) via Cloud Run API.
+The application is built with React + TypeScript + Vite and supports Google Workspace login to restrict usage to `@randstad.no` accounts.

 ## Quick Start